opwvhk/avro-conversions/CONTRIBUTING.md

 * All data must be compatible with Avro, Parquet and easily understood data structures (this also means compatibility with plain objects)
 * When reading data, an equivalent of Avro schema resolution must be applied
 * For XML, wrapped arrays should be parsable as plain arrays as well
 * Any data that can be supported should be supported.
-For JSON, this means parsing strings into more complex data types like dates and timestamps.
-For XML, this means the following:
+* For structural types, this means that objects and arrays are defined to cover all possibilities (where `xs:choice`, `oneOf` and the like generate optional properties).
+* For JSON, the following scalar types are supported:
+  * All basics: `enum`/`const`, and types `string`, `integer`, `number`, `boolean`, with `string` also allowing some `format` options
+  * Enums are supported for string values only, and `oneOf`/`allOf` extensions adjust the symbol set.
+  * Non-integer numbers are interpreted according to configuration.
+Options are to use fixed point or floating point numbers.
+The default is to use floating point numbers; fixed point numbers can be used only for numbers with limits (`minimum`, `exclusiveMinimum`, `maximum` and `exclusiveMaximum`).
+Floating point numbers result in an Avro `float`, unless the limits are larger than &plusmn;2<sup>60</sup> or smaller than &plusmn;2<sup>-60</sup> (these values fairly arbitrary, but ensure parsed values fit comfortably).
+  * Strings are treated as string unless a supported format property is present.
+The formats `date`, `date-time` and `time` are parsed according to ISO 8601.
+* For XML, the following scalar types are supported:
   * Supported are:
     `anyURI`, `base64Binary`, `boolean`, `byte`, `date`, `dateTime`, `decimal`, `double`, `ENTITY`, `float`, `hexBinary`, `ID`, `IDREF`, `int`, `integer`, `language`, `long`, `Name`, `NCName`, `negativeInteger`, `NMTOKEN`, `nonNegativeInteger`, `nonPositiveInteger`, `normalizedString`,